 National teams are currently registering for the 2018 FIRST Global Competition and that information will become available at https://first.global/fgc/attending/.

 FIRST Global Higher Education Network institutions can immediately begin to become familiar with the FIRST Global Competition and robot resources.
 Each institution will be introduced to your national FIRST Global team, thereby allowing local connections to follow.
-The FIRST Global Competition kit of components will be shipped to each institution and each national team in April.

 FIRST Global will inform FIRST Global Higher Education Network institutions of existing supporters of the national team.
 FIRST Global is not positioned to assist FIRST Global Higher Education Network identify additional potential supporters.